Bree Van de Kamp: Season 1

-Concerned about Andrew's worsening behavior, she is cheered when Rex backs her up on one occasion.
-Unfortunately this fails to make any difference, so Rex and Bree feel that they have no choice but to send Andrew away to a boot camp.
+Concerned about Andrew's worsening behavior, she is cheered up when Rex backs her up on one occasion.
+Unfortunately, this fails to make any difference, so Rex and Bree feel that they have no choice but to send Andrew away to a boot camp.
 While there, Andrew reveals to his parents that he is gay.
 Bree initially tells him that she will always love him regardless but quietly insists to Rex that they take Andrew home immediately, worried about what he might be doing with the other boys at night, and asks their vicar to give Andrew some counseling on lifestyle, believing that his soul is in danger.
 This has disastrous results, as Andrew thinks she doesn't love him and deliberately hurts her.
 Bree continues to confide in George about her family problems but, after Rex makes it clear that Bree will stay with him, George begins tampering with Rex's medication.
 This is uncovered when Rex has a second heart attack.
 Believing Bree was responsible, Rex writes a note forgiving her and dies.
 Bree's final scenes in the season involve her receiving the bad news and breaking down in tears.

 Season 2

 Bree's mother-in-law, Phyllis (Shirley Knight), visits for her son's funeral.
 She annoys Bree with her constant sniping and excessive displays of grief to the point that Bree refuses to let her attend Rex's funeral, but Andrew persuades her to.
 The final straw, however, is when she discovers that Phyllis has reported her friendship with George to Rex's life insurance provider.
 Bree sends Phyllis home and is questioned by the police about meddling with Rex's medication.
 She is cleared and is furious when she discovers the note Rex had left her which claimed he thought she murdered him, and she starts dating George.
 However, George constantly tries to rush things, making her uneasy.
 When George places an announcement of their engagement in the newspaper, an ex-fiancée of his, Leila Mitzman, visits Bree to warn her about him.
-Bree is horrified and sends Leila away, but she is proved right when George loses his temper upon seeing Bree dance with Ty Grant, and she also finds out that he assaulted Dr. Goldfine for suggesting to Bree that she take their relationship slowly.
+Bree is horrified and sends Leila away, but she is proved right when George loses his temper upon seeing Bree dance with Ty Grant, and she also finds out that he threw Dr. Goldfine over the side of a bridge for suggesting to Bree that she take their relationship slowly.
 George tries blackmailing her into a reconciliation by taking some pills and admits to killing Rex.
 Devastated, Bree says that she has called an ambulance and it will be there soon, but in reality, she hasn't.
 She watches him die and tells Andrew, who tries blackmailing her for his trust fund.